Tackling Drug Use in the Workplace: Key Considerations and Best Practices

 Develop Comprehensive Workplace Policies: Establish clear, written policies that address alcohol and drug use, emphasising prevention and the provision of support rather than solely focusing on disciplinary measures.
 Involving employees in the creation of these policies can enhance their effectiveness.

 Adopt Formal Screening and Testing: In safety-critical industries, drug testing is essential.
 This can include pre-employment testing, post-incident testing, and random testing of employees in sensitive positions.
-However, the effectiveness of these programs should be evaluated regularly, considering the technical, ethical, and legal challenges involved.
+However, the effectiveness of these programmes should be evaluated regularly, considering the technical, ethical, and legal challenges involved.

 Provide Supportive Interventions: When substance use issues are identified, offer a range of supportive interventions, including counseling and referrals to specialist care.
 The goal is to address the problem constructively, ideally before it leads to disciplinary actions or job loss.